teancom/codex/aws.md

 For more information, check out [the jumpbox repo][jumpbox] on Github.

-Note: try not to confuse the `jumpbox` script with the jumpbox _BOSH release_.
+**NOTE**: Try not to confuse the `jumpbox` script with the jumpbox _BOSH release_.
 The latter provisions the jumpbox machine as part of the deployment, provides requisite packages, and creates user accounts.
 The former is really only useful for setting up / updating the bastion host.

 ## A Land Before Time